What is the Teachers’ Pension Scheme?

 Yes, you can take some of your pension and still work by taking a phased retirement.
 This allows you to take up to 75% of your pension while still contributing to the Teachers’ Pension Scheme.

-There are caveats around this however, so we recommend you read the full explanation on how this works in our retirement planning guide.
+There are caveats around this however, so we recommend you read the full explanation on how this works in our guide to the TPS and phased retirement.

 You can transfer your pension credit by logging into your account on the Teachers’ Pension website and filling in the form.